rs-services/rs-storage/README.md

 - `node['rs-storage']['backup']['keep']['yearlies']` - number of yearly backups to keep

 This will cleanup the old snapshots on the cloud based on the criteria specified.

+## Restoring a volume from a backup

+To restore a volume from backup, run the `rs-storage::volume` recipe with the same set of attributes mentioned in the [previous section](#creating-a-new-volume) along with the following attribute:

+- `node['rs-storage']['restore']['lineage']` - the lineage to restore the backup from.

+This will restore the volume from the backup instead of creating a new one.
+By default, the backup with the latest timestamp will be restored.
+To restore backup from a specific timestamp, set the following attribute:

+- `node['rs-storage']['restore']['timestamp']` - the timestamp of the backup to restore from

+## Restoring stripe of volumes from a backup

+To restore a stripe of volumes from the backup, run the `rs-storage::stripe` recipe with the same set of attributes mentioned in the [previous section](#creating-stripe-of-volumes) along with the following attribute:

+- `node['rs-storage']['restore']['lineage']` - the lineage to restore the backup from

+This will restore the stripe of volumes from the backup matching the lineage.
+By default, the backup with the latest timestamp will be restored.
+To restore backup from a specific timestamp, set the following attribute:

+- `node['rs-storage']['restore']['timestamp']` - the timestamp of the backup to restore from

 ## Scheduling automated backups of volume(s)